ST. ELIZABETH SETON

 PRE-PLANNING A FUNERAL

-If you would like to pre-plan a future funeral liturgy, we are happy to assist you.
+If you would like to pre-plan the funeral liturgy for yourself or a loved one, we are happy to assist you.
 Please contact the parish office in order to schedule a meeting with a Bereavement Minister.